 Responsibility for:

 The Ecologist, as part of the Natural Environment Team (NET), is responsible for helping to ensure that Dorset Council complies with evolving legislation and policy relating to nature conservation and Biodiversity Net Gain.
 The Ecologist is more specifically responsible for providing day to day ecological information and advice through the Dorset Biodiversity Appraisal Protocol working with ecological consultants, planners and developers across Dorset and internal teams including planning and landscape colleagues.
-The primary focus of the role is regulatory role, site visits and field surveys are occasionally undertaken.
+The primary focus of the role is regulatory, site visits and field surveys are occasionally undertaken but are not a core responsibility.

 The NET is based in County Hall, Dorchester, although a flexible working arrangement is in place to allow for home working and office-based working with a team office day held twice a week at County Hall.